DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Conclusion

 Beyond core contributions, \texttt{DCReg} provides a fundamental analytical framework revealing that pose estimation depends entirely on correspondence pairs that evolve with initial poses during iteration.
 Consequently, degeneracy stems not only from repetitive geometric features (e.g., tunnels) but also from sparse environments and poor initial poses causing insufficient constraints.
-This insight opens numerous research opportunities for advancing LiDAR-based safe and reliable perception systems.
-Future work includes extending degeneracy analysis and mitigation to long-duration localization scenarios and investigating applications in multi-modal sensor fusion and dynamic environment handling.
-The theoretical framework established here provides a foundation for addressing ill-conditioned estimation problems across diverse robotic perception tasks.
+This insight opens numerous research opportunities for advancing LiDAR-based safe and reliable perception systems. { More broadly, we view \texttt{DCReg} as a step toward a general framework for degeneracy-aware state estimation: from pose-level weak-direction diagnosis to factor-level information analysis, from local geometric analysis to prior-coupled estimation systems, and from pose decoupling to heterogeneous-parameter sensor fusion. }

-\begin{acks} The authors gratefully acknowledge the valuable contributions that made this work possible.
-We extend special thanks to Mr. Binqian Jiang and Dr. Jianhao Jiao for their insightful discussions that significantly contributed to refining the theoretical framework presented in this paper.
-We also appreciate Mr. Turcan Tuna for his technical assistance with the baseline algorithm implementation. \end{acks}
+\begin{acks} { The authors would like to thank Dr. Binqian Jiang and Dr. Jianhao Jiao for insightful discussions that enriched the theoretical framework of this work.
+We are grateful to Mr. Turcan Tuna for his technical assistance with the baseline implementation.
+We also thank Dr. Sile Li and Miss Tianyu Ma for their unwavering support during challenging phases of this research. } \end{acks}